bmir-radx/radx-metadata-validator/README.md

     - Required value validation: Checks that all required data fields are present.
     - Data type validation: Ensures that the data types of the values in the metadata instance match those specified in the template.
     - Cardinality validation: Verifies that the quantity of element instances or field instances adheres to the specified minimum and maximum limits.
+    - Controlled term validation: Confirms both the existence of the controlled term URI within the specified ontologies and the correctness of its prefLabel.

 ### Output File Format
 The output of the RADx Metadata Validator is a CSV file with the following format: